LFD Employee Assistance Program FAQs

 What else does Dr. Post do for LFD?

 Dr. Post consults to the Peer Support Team, provides return to duty and fitness for duty assessments, performs pre-employment selection services, and provides general consultation to members of the LFD.
-Dr. Post does not provide clinical care to LFD employees.

 Are network providers involved in Fitness for Duty exams?